brikis98/yevgeniy-brikman-homepage/_posts/2015-06-30-ping-play-big-pipe-streaming-for-play-framework.md

 ## How to use ping-play

-To understand how to transform your Play app to use BigPipe, it's helpful to first see an example that does *not* use BigPipe.
+To understand how to transform your Play app to use BigPipe, it's helpful to first see an example that does *not* use BigPipe (note, the example is in Scala, but ping-play supports Java too!).
 Here is the controller code for the example mentioned above:

 {% highlight scala %}
 class WithoutBigPipe(client: FakeServiceClient) extends Controller {